How to Reduce Suicide Risk (Live Online)

 Select a date

-Join Malcolm Hanson for this important new workshop which will be delivered via Zoom.
-All you need is a quiet place to watch, a computer or tablet and a strong internet signal, the rest is easy – simply book your place as normal, and we will email you your confirmation.
+Live Online – Join Malcolm Hanson on Tuesday 28th June 22 for this life-saving training, delivered via Zoom.
+Simply book your place as normal, and we will email you your booking confirmation.
 You will receive details of how to join the Zoom workshop the day before the event.

 Fantastically clear, Malcolm takes you step-by-step through the important things you need to do and rememberIvan Tyrrell